wingersonMJ/Like-Me_Clinical_Aggregation/README.md

 <img src="figs\like_me_aggregated_X_categoricals.png" width=800>

-*Clinical interpretation: These are the characteristics that define the like-me sub-cohort.
-My patient is plotted alongside the other ~40 subjects from the reference cohort who were most like my patient.*
+*Clinical interpretation: These are the characteristics that define the like-me sub-cohort.*
 <br>
 <br>